 Beltran, Mets left on rocky terrain

-Beltran was a strong bat in the lineup and a combatant in the locker room during dustups with team owner Fed Wilpon and COO Jeff Wilpon.
-Prior to his final season in Queens, team officials were reportedly irritated Beltran had knee surgery.
+Beltran was a strong bat in the lineup and a combatant in the locker room during dustups with team owner Fred Wilpon and COO Jeff Wilpon.
+Prior to his final season in Queens, team officials were reportedly irritated Beltran had a knee surgery.

-The outfielder was traded to the San Francisco Giants in 2011 and the Mets Zack Wheeler.
+The outfielder was traded to the San Francisco Giants in 2011.

 He went on to retire with the Houston Astros after winning the 2017 World Series.
 He was a nine-time all-star, three-time Gold Glove winner and two-time Silver Slugger over his 20-year career.
 He hit for a .279/.350/.486 with 435 home runs and 312 stolen bases.